Trading Strategies With Springs

 Using a spring strategy can be extremely effective if you can recognazize these signals and know how to leverage them to your advantage.

 A spring is a pattern where the asset's price briefly moves below a key support level before quickly rebounding, often indicating a potential bullish reversal.
-This price action is quite frequent and typically traps traders who opened a short position into the breakout, expecting the price to continue its downward trajectory.
+This price action is quite frequent and typically traps traders who opened a short position on the breakout, expecting the price to continue its downward trajectory.

 Implementing a spring-based strategy can yield significant results if you are adept enough to identify those signals and know how to use them to your advantage.